 Ease your way into your mornings.
-Rather than rushing to check your email, social media accounts, or even start working, give yourself time to relax.
-Prioritize your mornings, so you start with a clear mind and enough energy to tackle your day.
+Rather than rushing to check your email, deal with social media distractions, or even start working, give yourself time to relax.
+Prioritize your mornings so you start with a clear mind and enough energy to tackle your day.

 It’s easy to get frustrated with yourself when you don’t feel like you’re achieving anything, but you may be and not even realize it.
-Rather than ‘winging it,’ as a part of the 30-day minimalism challenge, set goals for the year.
+Rather than ‘winging it,’ as a part of the 30-day minimalism challenge, set goals and money moves for the year.

 Choose short and long-term goals, and some mid term goals as well, but make sure each goal you choose is achievable.
 It’s good to have a mix of ‘easy’ and ‘hard’ goals, but make sure you have visible goals with achievable timelines.

 4. Decongest your kitchen

-Try clearing off the counters and keeping them clear always.
-Create a nightly routine that includes you clearing off the kitchen counters each night.
-Also, minimize the clutter on the other counters - don’t leave too many appliances, canisters, or decorations out.
-It only creates busyness in the kitchen that creates chaos.
+Try clearing off the counters and keeping them clear always as a decluttering challenge.
+Create a nightly routine as motivation to declutter that includes you clearing off the kitchen counters each night.

 5. Write in a gratitude journal

 It’s easy to focus on what’s going wrong in our lives, even when little things go right.
 The ‘bad stuff’ overtakes the little good things that happened throughout your day.
 Each night take five to ten minutes to write 3 to 5 good things that happened in a gratitude journal as part of a journaling self care routine.

-It could be as small as the sun came out, or your teenage daughter smiled at you today.
-Some days are worse than others, so you’ll have to get creative with the ‘good things,’ but with regular practice, it becomes natural to look for the good instead of focusing on the bad.
+It could be as small as the sun came out or your teenage daughter smiled at you today.
+Some days are worse than others, so you’ll have to get creative with the ‘good things,’ but with regular practice, it becomes natural to focus on the good instead of focusing on the bad.